eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

 iox_sub_t subscriber = iox_sub_init(&subscriberStorage, "Radar", "FrontLeft", "Object", &options);
 ```

- 3. In a loop we receive samples and print the received data on the console as
+ 3. We receive samples in a loop and print the received data on the console as
     long as the `killswitch` is not set to `true` by an external signal.

 <!--[geoffrey][iceoryx_examples/icedelivery_in_c/ice_c_subscriber.c][receive and print data]-->